Kaiyang-Chen/ARF-Group/README.md

 SERVER_IP/buy_product/

 Try to buy the product.
 Send a GET request with a body including its UID.
-E.g., {"UID":"12323"} Returns an HttpResponse indicating success or failure.
+E.g., {"UID":"12323"} If the user account has enough money, it will be automatically paid.
+If not, an Alipay trade link is returned.
+Open it with web browser to pay the bill and come back to the app.

+### Cart

+SERVER_IP/add_to_cart/

+Add a product into the user's cart.
+Send {"UID":"12323"}.

+SERVER_IP/delete_from_cart/

+Delete a product from the user's cart.
+Send {"UID":"12323"}.

+SERVER_IP/get_cart/

+Get the user's shopping cart.
+The returned records are ordered from latest from earliest.

 # View UI/UX